himinocha/Rekognition-PPE-Test/README.md

 Link to our demo notebook .html: https://qtm350-fp.s3.amazonaws.com/html-asset/PPE-demo.html

-You can also see our demo version in `PPE-demo.ipynb` file.
+You can also download our notebook version of demo in our repository:  `PPE-demo.ipynb`.